clojure/clojure/clojure.markdown

 * `let` binds sequentially like `let*`
 * `do` is not a looping construct
 * There is no tail-call optimization, use `recur`.
-* syntax-quote does symbol resolution, so \`x is not the same as ‘x.
+* syntax-quote does symbol resolution, so \`x is not the same as 'x.
 * \` has auto-gensyms.
 * ~ is unquote ',' is whitespace
 * There is reader syntax for maps and vectors